Wichita State Shockers: Varsity sports

-WSU competes in 15 intercollegiate athletic teams: Men's sports include baseball, basketball, cross country, golf, tennis and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, softball, tennis, track & field (indoor and outdoor) and volleyball.
+WSU competes in 16 intercollegiate athletic teams: Men's sports include baseball, basketball, cross country, golf, tennis and track & field (indoor and outdoor); while women's sports include basketball, bowling, cross country, golf, softball, tennis, track & field (indoor and outdoor) and volleyball.
 Also, it offers club sports such as crew, bowling, shooting sports, and other intramural sports.
+The most recently added varsity sport is women's bowling, which was elevated to full varsity status in 2024–25 and joined Conference USA at that time.

 Football

 Wichita State University fielded a football team for 90 years before it was cut in 1986 due to poor attendance, financial red ink, NCAA recruiting violations, and the state of disrepair of Cessna Stadium.
 This followed the Missouri Valley Conference ending its sponsorship of football in 1985, which left only Wichita and Tulsa remaining at the Division I-A level (now known as FBS), as the rest of the schools either dropped to Division I-AA (now FCS) or Division II.
 The program saw a great deal of success in its early years, but after moving up to the University Division and joining the Missouri Valley Conference in 1947, the program became known as one of the worst in the nation, with only 3 of the 15 coaches they had over that period posting winning records.
 Nevertheless, Wichita managed to play in three bowl games.
 On Jan.
 1, 1948, they lost in the Raisin Bowl to Pacific.
 In December 1948, Wichita played in the Camellia Bowl, where they fell to Hardin–Simmons.
-They would not participate in another bowl game until 1961, when they lost to Villanova in the Sun Bowl.
+They did not participate in another bowl game until 1961, when they lost to Villanova in the Sun Bowl.
 Wichita State also won four Missouri Valley Conference football titles, in 1954, 1960, 1961, and 1963.

 Football team plane crash

 On October 2, 1970, the first, or "gold" plane (the twin plane to the second, or black, plane) carrying players and staff of the WSU football team took off from a Colorado airport after refueling, bound for Logan, Utah for a game against Utah State University.
 It flew into a mountain valley too narrow to enable it to turn back and smashed into a mountainside, killing 31 of the 40 players, administrators and fans near a ski resort 40 mi away from Denver.
-President Richard Nixon sent the president of the university a note which read, "Our thoughts and prayers go out to you in this time of sorrow."